AOMediaCodec/libiamf/code/README.md

 ## Testing the IAMF

+The iamfplayer is a test application to decode an IAMF bitstream or mp4 file with IAMF encapsulation.

 ### 1. Build application

-iamfplayer is is a test application used to decode IAMF bitstream or mp4 file which is IAMF encapsulation.
 ~~~
     $ cd test/tools/iamfplayer